romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How can you enable step debug logging in a GitHub Actions workflow?
+Q: How can you enable step debug logging in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **By setting the ACTIONS_STEP_DEBUG secret to true in the repository settings**